meysam81/dockercon2022-talk/README.md

 #### 1. Separately

-1. If you want to run the services separately, first, head to `traefik` directory and bring up the app: `docker-compose up -d`.
+1. If you want to run the services separately, head to the `individual-services` directory.
+2. First, head to `traefik` directory and bring up the app: `docker-compose up -d`.
 Now you're able to head to this link to see your services and endpoints: <http://localhost:8080>
-2. Head to each `serviceN` directory where `N` is the number of the service and then bring up that service (again `docker-compose up -d`).
+3. Head to each `serviceN` directory where `N` is the number of the service and then bring up that service (again `docker-compose up -d`).

 #### 2. Entire platform